-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 “I’m not saying that,” Petersen said.
 “I’m saying it’s something we’re analyzing.
 I think a lot of people might say that (they should have let them score).
 Some others would say no. It depends on their kicker, your situation, all those types of things.”

-The lightning delay dilemma
+The lightning-delay dilemma

 Of course, if Seattle had endured just a couple more lightning strikes, Petersen’s late-game decision-making might not have mattered.

 Certainly, no one at UW is making excuses about the two-hour, 39-minute lightning delay that preceded their rotten Pac-12 opener.
-But Petersen said on Monday that, prior to the 10:30 p.m. resumption, both teams were close to canceling the game.
+But Petersen said Monday that, before the 10:30 p.m. resumption, both teams were close to canceling the game.

 “We were looking at the weather and how long this was going to take,” Petersen said.
 “I think both sides were getting very close to calling it off if we couldn’t get that thing started by 10:30ish.
 We kept talking about (if we waited until) 11 o’clock, that was going to be too late for the guys.
 But the guys just kind of hung in there and were waiting for us to tell them what to do.”

-Ultimately, the teams opted to play — and for obvious reasons.
+The teams opted to play — and for obvious reasons.
 If the game could not be rescheduled, an empty week might ultimately affect both programs’ postseason bids.

-“Well that was why we really wanted to play, because it wasn’t going to be good for either one of us had we not played the game in terms of the long run and the big picture of bowl games or whatever,” Petersen said.
+“Well, that was why we really wanted to play, because it wasn’t going to be good for either one of us had we not played the game in terms of the long run and the big picture of bowl games or whatever,” Petersen said.
 “It’s just less games played.
 So we all really wanted to play.”

 What followed was one of the weirder scenes in Husky Stadium history, as UW and Cal played the vast majority of their Pac-12 opener in front of roughly a third of the original crowd.
 That, as well as the late hour, presented some unprecedented challenges for the participating programs.